Lowest eigenvalues and formally self-adjoint fourth order elliptic differential operators: Results and Proofs

-\begin{proof} First, recall that constants are in the kernel of $\Delta_g^2 - div_gAd$.
-This implies that $0$ is an eigenvalue of the differential operator $\Delta_g^2 - div_gAd$ and some of the eigenfunctions associated to it are constants.
-This, in turn, allows us to write $G(c)=0$, for all constants $c$.
+\begin{proof} First, recall that constants are in the kernel of $P_g$.
+This implies that $0$ is an eigenvalue of the differential operator $P_g$ and some of the eigenfunctions associated with that eigenvalue are constants.
+Note that we also have that $G(c)=0$ for all real numbers $c$.
 Now suppose that there exists a $H^2(M)$ function $u$ such that $G(u) < 0$.
-It follows from Lemma 2.2 that the functional $F$, which is defined in the statement of Lemma 2.2, is minimized by a smooth function $v$ and the miniminum value, $\gamma$, is negative.
-It follows that the $\Delta_g^2 v - div_g A(dv) = \gamma v$.
-Lemma 2.2 also implies that the mean value of $v$ must be zero.
-The lemma follows. \end{proof}
+It follows from Lemma 2.2 that the functional $F$, which is defined in the statement of Lemma 2.2, is minimized by a smooth function $v$ and the minimum value, $\delta$, is negative.
+We can now use Lemma 2.2 to conclude that $\delta$ is the lowest eigenvalue of $P_g$.
+Now note that if $w: M \rightarrow \mathbb{R}$ is smooth, $\sigma$ is a real number, and $P_g w = \sigma w$, then we have that $0 =\int_M (P_g c) w \, \text{dvol}_g = \int_M c (P_g w) \, \text{dvol}_g = \sigma \int_M c w \, \text{dvol}_g$, where $c$ is a non-zero real number.
+It follows that if $\sigma$ is not $0$, the mean value of $w$ is zero.
+The lemma follows, because we have established that the lowest eigenvalue of $P_g$ is negative if there exists a function $u \in C^\infty(M)$ such that $G(u)<0$. \end{proof}

 We can now prove Theorem 1.1, the main result of the paper.